Cat Boarding Private Rooms | Best Group Cat Boarding Room

 - Contact us and save a spot for your cat.
 The sooner the better, though we will always attempt to help even at the last minute, but we are limited on space too.

-- Required Vet Records: Rabies, Distemper/FVRCP.
-Tests done for Feline Leukemia, Feline Immunodeficiency Virus (FIV) and Stool Parasites (or a dewormer applied).
+- Required Vet Records: Rabies and Distemper aka FVRCP Vaccines.
+Tests done for Feline Leukemia, Feline Immunodeficiency Virus (FIV) and Stool Parasites (or a dewormer applied instead).

-- Recommended Vet Care: Bordetella Vaccine, and Revolution Plus Topical Solution for Cats.
+- Recommended Vet Care: Bordetella Vaccine, Feline Leukemia Vaccine, and Revolution Plus Topical Solution for Cats.

 - Get a plug in feline pheromone diffuser like Feliway and start using it up to a month before your trip.
 Feliway for cats works by emulating the natural pheromones released by a mother cat to calm her kittens.
 It is similar to the substance that cats rub onto your leg or furniture.
 When they mark their territory with this substance, they are marking it as safe.
 Then when your cat arrives here, it will smell familiar and calming.
 Non affiliate amazon link here